 Folklife research on a specific group, topic, or theme is usually done through fieldwork, which entails going into a community and using observation and interviews to obtain firsthand information through the use of tape recordings, photography, notes, and sketches.
 The collection of the research results in writing, tapes, photographs, etc. is termed documentation.
 Today folklorists usually provide such studies with the total context of the folk tradition, working toward an ethnography, a term referring to the documentation of the total culture of a community or group.
 Culture may be defined as a whole way of life: the patterns of behavior and expressions learned and acquired by members of a particular group that define that society and set it apart from other cultural groups.

 There is a fine line between folklife research and oral history, in which the focus of research lies more in the past than the present.
 Oral history comprises part of folklife research and contributes to a complete community ethnography.

 For more information about planning a folklife fieldwork project, refer to Unit II Fieldwork Basics in Louisiana Voices: An Educator's Guide to Exploring Our Communities and Traditions.

 For information on folklife genres, refer to Suggestions for Folklife Fieldwork and Presentations.

-Selection of individual folk artists for inclusion in the database is based on the following criteria.
+Selection of individual folk artists and tradition bearers for inclusion in the database is based on the following criteria.